MicrosoftDocs/fabric-docs/docs/data-warehouse/tsql-surface-area.md

 - `ALTER TABLE ADD`/`ALTER`/`DROP COLUMN`
     - Currently, only the following subset of `ALTER TABLE` operations in [!INCLUDE [fabric-dw](includes/fabric-dw.md)] in [!INCLUDE [product-name](../includes/product-name.md)] are supported:
-      - ADD of `NULLABLE` columns of supported column data types.
+      - ADD nullable columns of supported column data types.
-      - ADD and DROP of PRIMARY KEY, UNIQUE and FOREIGN_KEY column constraints but only if and only if the NOT ENFORCED option has been specified.
+      - ADD or DROP PRIMARY KEY, UNIQUE, and FOREIGN_KEY column constraints, but only if the NOT ENFORCED option has been specified.
 All other ALTER TABLE operations are blocked.
 - `BULK LOAD`
 - `CREATE ROLE`
 - `CREATE USER`